 Lackawanna College does not tolerate discriminatory harassment of any employee, student, visitor, or third party.
 Lackawanna College will act to remedy all forms of harassment when reported, whether or not the harassment rises to the level of creating a "hostile environment."
 A hostile environment is one that unreasonably interferes with, limits, or effectively denies an individual's educational or employment access, benefits, or opportunities.
+This definition of hostile environment is based on Federal Register / Vol. 59, No. 47 / Thursday, March 10, 1994: Department of Education Office for Civil Rights, Racial Incidents and Harassment Against Students at Educational Institutions Investigative Guidance.
 This discriminatory effect results from harassing verbal, written, graphic, and/or physical conduct that is severe or pervasive and objectively offensive.

 When discriminatory harassment rises to the level of creating a hostile environment, Lackawanna College may also impose pathways on the Respondent through application of the grievance process.
 Lackawanna College reserves the right to address offensive conduct and/or harassment that (1) does not rise to the level of creating a hostile environment, or (2) that is of a generic nature and not based on a protected characteristic.
 Addressing such conduct will not result in the imposition of discipline under Lackawanna College policy, but may be addressed through respectful conversation, remedial actions, education, effective Alternative Resolution, and/or other Informal Resolution mechanisms.